w3c/wai-presentations2all/content/index.md

 #### Caption audio, or otherwise make it available

 Ideally, any audio you use is also available in text, for example, videos are captioned.
-However, if [captioning](#captions){:.termref} is provided for your presentation, that can provide text of the audio.
+However, if [captioning](#captions){:.termref} is provided for your presentation, then that can provide the text of the audio.

 #### Consider activities